neilmce/superstore/README.md

   * `labelType` = `ShowWasThenNow` "Was £20, then £15, now £9.99"
   * `labelType` = `ShowPercDiscount` "50% off - now £9.99"

-* The data are requested by the `PriceReductionService`, which uses `RemoteCatalogService` to make the HTTP calls.
+* The data are requested by the `ProductService`, which uses `RemoteCatalogService` to make the HTTP calls.

 * The data are rendered into JSON by Spring's normal Jackson mapper object with some pre-processing